-After a stroll through Ravello's picturesque Villas, I spent most of my time at the town's main square- Piazza Vescovado.
+After exploring Ravello's picturesque Villas, I decided to spend most of my time at the town's main square- Piazza Vescovado.
 This is an excellent place to people-watch and grab a bite to eat or drink, and you can even get some shopping done at the Piazza.
 Locally made ceramics, canvas paintings, handmade jewellery and fabric handbags make for great souvenirs from Ravello.
 The main square offers gorgeous views of the mountains surrounding the region and a backdrop to the ocean.

 Pizza, pizza, pizza these are the words that spring to mind when it comes to the food choices in Ravello.
 This place is pizza heaven, and you will find all sorts, sizes, shapes (yes, some don't even look remotely like pizza yet they are) and filling for pizza.
 Then, of course, locals, like all Italians, are crazy about cheese, and boy o boy, Mozzarella is on the top of every menu item!
 Local bakery and gelato shops are pretty buzzing places and worth trying too.

 But for me a great cup of authentic cappuccino is all that matters in the world!